 National Non-Domestic Rating Multiplier

-The Council calculates the Business Rates Bill by multiplying the rateable value of the property by the multiplier or 'poundage', which the Government sets annually from 1 April for the whole of England.
-The Government normally changes the multiplier every year to move in line with inflation.
-By law, the multiplier cannot go up by more than the rate of inflation, except in the year of a revaluation when it is set at a level which will keep the total amount raised in Rates after the revaluation the same as before, plus inflation for that year.
+The government normally changes the multiplier every year to move in line with inflation.
+By law, the multiplier cannot go up by more than the rate of inflation, except in the year of a revaluation when it is set at a level which will keep the total amount raised in rates after the revaluation the same as before, plus inflation for that year.

-Find out how business rate valuations are calculated on the GOV.UK site.
+Find out how business rate valuations are calculated on GOV.UK.

-The Rating Multipliers for previous can be found on our Rating multiplier archive page.
+You can find the rating multipliers for the current and previous years on our Rating multiplier archive page.

 Estimate your bill